NUMde/compass-num-conformance-checker/docs/README.md

 # Individual server modules and their configuration

-The conformance test server is build using the Spring/Spring Boot framework and is divided into several modules with distinct functionality.
+The conformance test server is built using the Spring/Spring Boot framework and is divided into several modules with distinct functionality.
 The listed configuration parameters can be set

 * in _application.yml_